-Alex is somewhat more adventurous and has puts $1,200 of their own funds into their own coffee shop, The Daily Grind (i.e., financing activity).
+Alex has put $1,200 of their own funds into their coffee shop, The Daily Grind (financing activity).
 On the first day, Alex spends $1,000 on coffee beans, $100 on cups, and a further $1,000 to rent the space.
-Thus, the total cash investment by the start of business is $2,100 (i.e., investing activity).
-At the end of the first day, Alex has used only 10 percent of both the coffee and the cups.
-Similar to Jamie, Alex sold roughly $200 worth of coffee.
-Unfortunately, only half of the customers were able to pay in cash, meaning that Alex has only collected $100.
-The rest have promised to pay the next day.
-Having taken a lot of pride in The Daily Grind, Alex hopes the shop will stay in business for at least another 99 days (i.e., operating activity).
+Thus, the total cash investment at the start of the business is $2,100 (investing activity).
+At the end of the first day, Alex has used only 10 percent of the coffee and the cups.
+Like Jamie, Alex has sold $200 of coffee.
+However, as only half of Alex’s customers paid in cash, Alex has collected only $100.
+The other customers have promised to pay the next day.
+Alex hopes that The Daily Grind will stay in business for at least another 99 days (operating activity).